nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Step 1**.
 The user types an `xyz` command in the `CommandBox`, followed by the type of entity `person` or `appt`.
 This is followed by appropriate arguments and prefixes.
 **Step 2**.
 The command is passed to the `LogicManager`. `LogicManager` then calls the `AddressBookParser::parseCommand` method to parse the command.
 **Step 3**.
 The `AddressBookParser` creates a `xyzEntityCommand` object, and call the `xyzCommandParser::parse` method, which is returned to the `LogicManager`.
+This may be different based on the entity type as commands like `addPersonCommand` and `addApptCommand` have a different set of arguments the user can provide.
 **Step 4**.
 The `LogicManager` calls the `xyzCommand : execute` method which creates a `CommandResult` Object.
 **Step 5**.
 The `CommandResult` object is returned to the `LogicManager`.

 <puml src="diagrams/EntityCommandSequenceDiagram.puml" alt="EntityCommandSequenceDiagram"></puml>
-- The entity referred in `FindEntityCommand` etc, refers to `FindPersonCommand` and `FindApptCommand` because we have two entities called person and appointment on which operations can be performed.
+- The entity referred in `FindEntityCommand` etc, refers to `FindPersonCommand` and `FindAppointmentCommand` because we have two entities called person and appointment on which operations can be performed.

 #### Find Appointment Command
 **Aspect: How to show find appointment.**